abe-winter/abe-winter.github.io/_posts/2022-04-20-moviepaas.md

 Subsidies, like 'community EBITDA', are an accounting hack, and can ruin your IPO or worse.
 The Romain grain subsidies were a factor in the end of the republic and the birth of the empire.
-Later, in the 200s AD, they caused a currency crisis, which was resolved by Diocletian's price controls but not before the empire split into eastern and western halves.
+Later, in the 200s AD, they caused a currency crisis, which was resolved by Diocletian's price controls but not before the empire split in half.

 (FWIW I'm *not* saying societies in 2022 shouldn't feed everyone; unlike the Romans, grain isn't our whole economy).